 - Homozygous 677 / Heterozygous 1298 (both parents passed down the 677 mutation; one passed down the 1298)

 - Heterozygous 677 / Heterozygous 1298 (Compound Heterozygous: one parent passed 677; one passed 1298)

 - Homozygous 677 / Homozygous 1298 (Compound Homozygous, meaning you have two 677, two 1298)

 Are you overwhelmed yet?

 A highly recommended test by Dr. Amy Yasko will test about 30 methylation SNP’s (single nucleotide polymorphisms), here.
 You may need a doctor’s prescription.
 It is considered to be a highly accurate test.

 A similar one you do on your own with saliva is from 23andme.
 It is stated to miss 5 SNP’s that the former will not miss, but is cheaper and still an excellent test.
-After the 23andme results come back, it will only be a MINOR amount of what you can get about yourself.
-So on 23andme, get the “Raw Data”.
-You will end up with MASSIVE amount of text.
-Then go to Genetic Genie and upload that raw data to get even more mutation information.
+After the 23andme results come back, you’ll get raw data.
+Then go to Genetic Genie, which will look at your methylation genetics just by reading your 23andMe raw data.
 Finally, you can use Sterling Hill’s app http://www.mthfrsupport.com/

 Another informative test is the NutrEval, which will test your antioxidants, B Vitamins, digestive support, essential fatty acids, and minerals, plus amino acids via a urine collection.